pspete/psPAS/README.md

   - Your version of CyberArk determines the supported functions.
   - Check the [compatibility table](#CyberArk_Version_Compatibility) to determine what you can use.
 - A user with which to authenticate, with appropriate Vault/Safe permissions.
+  - LDAP, CyberArk, RADIUS & Shared authentication can be used from CyberArk version 9.7 onwards.
+  - For CyberArk 9.6 and below, only CyberArk authentication is supported.
+  - SAML authentication is supported from version 9.7, but the psPAS functions to support this are still in development (i.e. not working & not tested).
+    - The work in progress functions are included in the module - if you are using SAML authentication, have the insight, and are interested in helping getting this to work, let me know.

 ### Install & Use